Float-Toolkit/core/README.md

 	<img src="https://raw.githubusercontent.com/float-toolkit/core/HEAD/media/tsftlogo.svg" width="50" />
 </div>

 Float Toolkit is written in [TypeScript](https://www.typescriptlang.org/).
 As such, the package is fully compatible with TypeScript projects.
-All of the type aliases and interfaces you might need can be imported into your project.
+All of the type aliases and interfaces can be imported into your project.

 #### Example: